 • Biography

-Jack Adler-McKean works to promote the tuba family through collaborations with internationally renowned ensembles, composers and academic institutions.
-Recent projects include performances with Ensemble Resonanz and Ensemble Modern, music theatre productions on stage at the Deutsche Oper Berlin and Philharmonie Luxembourg, collaborations on new solo works with Georges Aperghis and Michael Finnissy, premières at the BBC Proms and Darmstädter Ferienkurse (2018 scholarship prize winner), and recitals in New York and Buenos Aires, as well as presentations at conferences in Paris and Cologne, working with tuba students in Ankara and Oslo, giving seminars for composers in London and Boston, and writing reviews for Tempo and Music and Letters.
-Orchestral engagements range from contrabass tuba with the WDR Sinfonieorchester Köln and BBC Scottish Symphony Orchestra, to serpent and ophicleide with the Kammerakademie Potsdam and Spira Mirabilis.
-Jack Adler-McKean has written The Playing Techniques of the Tuba for Bärenreiter (published in 2020) and curates the Contemporary Music for Tuba collection for Edition Gravis.
-His own compositions and arrangements are published by Potenza Music.
-Having studied in Manchester and Hannover, Jack Adler-McKean is working towards his PhD at the Royal Northern College of Music, supported by the Arts and Humanities Research Council of Great Britain.
+Jack Adler-McKean is a performer-researcher who focuses on instruments of the tuba family.
+Recent projects include performances with Ensemble Modern and Klangforum Wien, productions on stage at the Deutsche Oper Berlin and Luzerner Theater, collaborations on new solo works with Sarah Nemtsov and George Lewis, premières at the BBC Proms and Darmstädter Ferienkurse, and recitals in Rome and Buenos Aires.
+His research activities include presentations at conferences in Paris and Klagenfurt, working with tuba students in Ankara and Oslo, giving seminars for composers in London and Boston, and publishing articles in the Historic Brass Society Journal and Oxford Handbook of Wind Instruments; his first book, The Playing Techniques of the Tuba, was published in 2020.
+He also curates the Contemporary Music for Tuba collection for Edition Gravis, and his own works are published by Potenza Music.
+Having studied in Manchester and Hanover, he was awarded his PhD in 2022 from the Royal Northern College of Music.

 Ettore Biagi